buxxmoney/tennis-schedule-optimizer/content/solution/index.md

 - Model dynamic travel costs with geospatial tools
 - Visualize optimized schedules in coach dashboards
 - Simulate different scenarios (e.g. early conference start, weather alerts)
+- Once the filters have been finalized produce a tentative schedule that coaches can then use to start making their schedules for the next season.
 ---